 Take I-5 north to Hawthorn St. exit toward the airport.
 Turn right onto N. Harbor Dr. Continue until Rosecrans St. and turn left.
 Turn left on Shelter Island Dr.

-The Adventuress is a gorgeous 60' luxury sailing catamaran, which is Coast Guard certified to carry up to 48 guests, and available exclusively for...Map It!
+The Adventuress is a gorgeous 60' luxury catamaran, which is Coast Guard certified to accommodate up to 48 guests, and available exclusively for...Map It!
 Book Now

 Go Happy, Go HoJo From the moment you check in to this award-winning hotel, until long after you check out, your experience at the Howard Johnson...Map It!
 Book Now

 A prime location for your San Diego Vacation Fronting San Diego's Big Bay, the Holiday Inn San Diego Bayside is within walking distance of over...Map It!
 Book Now

 Wyndham Garden San Diego is the ideal place for the whole family to unwind, slow down and chill out.
 Our Two story Plantation size windows and small...Map It!
 Book Now